-Here at St. Thomas More, a hallmark of our weekend liturgies is hospitality.
+Here at St. Thomas More, I continue to be amazed at the spirit of welcome and hospitality that has become a hallmark of our weekend liturgies.
 The climate is one of care, concern, and a desire to know one another, especially the newcomer, the guest.

-This spirit of hospitality does not just happen.
-It takes concerted effort and a commitment to do things differently - to be deliberate in our interaction with each other.
+This spirit of hospitality, though, does not just happen.
+It takes concerted effort and a commitment to do things differently-to be deliberate in our interaction with each other.